robotframework/robotframework-RFCP-syllabus/basics.md

 ### List and dictionary variables

-_List variables_ are created similar as scalar variables using `@{list}`.
-Variable name is in the first column and values in the subsequent columns.
+_List variables_ are created similar as scalar variables using `@{list}`, prefixed with an @, or at symbol.
+The variable name is in the first column and values in the subsequent columns.
 [[User Guide: List variable syntax][UG List variable syntax]]

-_Dictionary variables_ are created with `&{dict}`.
-_Dictionary items_ are created using `name=value` syntax or existing dictionary variables after variable name.
+_Dictionary variables_ are created with `&{dict}`, prefixed with a &, or ampersand symbol _Dictionary items_ are created using `name=value` syntax or existing dictionary variables after variable name.
 [[User Guide: Dictionary variable syntax][UG Dictionary variable syntax]]

 ## TEST EXECUTION

-Test cases are always executed within a test suite.
+Test cases/RPA tasks are always executed within a suite.
-Test execution is started with `robot` command.
+Execution is started with `robot` command.
-Input data to be executed is given as an argument after the command.
+Input data to be executed, is given as an argument after the command.
-The path can be absolute or relative where test are executed from.
+The path can be absolute or relative where these are executed from.
 [[User guide: Executing test case][UG Executing test case]]

 _Continuable failures_ and _fatal errors_ are **Not** in the scope of this exam.